dvirha9/Messenger-By-Dvir/README.md

 # Initialization

 First of all make sure you installed [node.js](https://nodejs.org/) on your system.
-For the local initialization of the website, I used [http-server](https://www.npmjs.com/package/http-server):
+For the local inspection of the website, I used [http-server](https://www.npmjs.com/package/http-server):

     npm install --global http-server